 SM conceived of the study, participated in molecular genetic studies and in statistical analyses and drafted the manuscript.
 MT participated in the design of the study, participated in molecular genetic studies and helped to draft the manuscript.
 UA participated in statistical analyses and helped to draft the manuscript.
 GC carried out the molecular genetic studies.
 MM participated in the design of the study and participated in S-locus characterization.
 FS participated in the design of the molecular genetic studies.
 All authors read and approved the final manuscript.

 Electronic supplementary material

-Additional file 2:Table S2.
-Information on studied sweet cherry varieties.
+Additional file 2:.
 The code indicates the reference of the variety in the national register of introduction for cherries.
 The name is the one with which the variety was introduced in the INRA (or CTIFL) collection.
 The exact origin is given when known by the authors.
 A large group of studied landraces are included in the "French cherries national collection" but this means that varieties were usually cultivated in France, this does not mean that they were domesticated in France, or created in France.
 The partition between landrace and modern was done based on the available information on varieties (varieties known before the 20th breeding programs were put in the landrace group and varieties developed after, and especially recent hybrids, were put in the modern group).
 The group was assigned based on Structure analysis within each cherry group, and confirmed by comparing the results with the analysis on the complete data set.
 Individuals were assigned to a group when the results obtained on the complete data set and on each cherry group were congruent.
 M1 and M2 are the two groups identified for modern varieties, L1, L2 and L3 are the three groups identified for landraces.
 Note that some landraces were assigned as Lmixed group because the results from both analyses were not congruent.
 (DOC 374 KB)